loujaybee/cloud-exam-notes/developer-associate/notes.md

 - SF: When calling out to another service, how does it call back?
 Is that managed via the SDK?
 Or via something else?

 ## Hands On
+- EC2: Use session manager to log into EC2 server
+- EB: Download the EB CLI and use for AWS
 - DDB: Setup different indexes and query them
 - Cognito: Authenticate the user
 - CD: Use CodeDeploy to deploy EC2 instances